pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### JWT assertion header

 Pomerium signs the Pomerium JWT with a [signing key](/docs/reference/signing-key), and places it into a special HTTP header called the JWT assertion header.
-Pomerium includes the JWT assertion header in every request it forwards to the upstream service.
-If the [pass identity headers](/docs/reference/routes/pass-identity-headers-per-route) setting is enabled, the JWT will include user identifying claims.
+Pomerium includes the JWT assertion header in every request it forwards to the upstream service (if the [pass identity headers](/docs/reference/routes/pass-identity-headers-per-route) setting is enabled).

 :::info JWT assertion header field